oscarg798/AmiiboWiki/README.md

 * Clean + MVI in presentation layer
 * Modules per feature + a common module called **Core**
+* We have interfaces for the repositories in order to respect the dependencies rule on the usecases, as they should not be aware of the repositories impl that will be in an upper layer than usecases
+* We do not have interfaces for usecases following YAGNI

 ## Built With